 We’re still learning, but we’ve managed to live comfortably for 14-day periods without replenishing our tank – so, that’s enough of a record to share what we’ve learned about conservation, technology, techniques and equipment on the three big issues: Water, power, and waste storage.

 In Vinnie Lamica and That Lucky Old Sun, we shared our power solutions so, this post will focus on potable water.
-Later this year we’ll post about our black and grey water tank protocols.
+Here’s a post about our black water tank protocols.